suhasmaddali/Quora-Question-Pairs-Similarity/README.md

 ## Future Scope

-* More data from various sources could be added that can help the algorithm predict well on the test data (unseen data).
+* More data from various sources could be added that helps the algorithm predict well on the test data (unseen data).
 * Algorithms such as __BERT__ and __ROBERTA__ can be added to improve the predictive performance of the models.
 * Deep learning models with __various architectures__ should be used to improve the overall performance.
 * An __API__ could be created for users to make use of the best models in their application in classifying questions.